-The members of our audit committee are Bradley Margus, Jakob Loven, Ph.D. and Kush Parmar, M.D., Ph.D.
+The members of our audit committee are Bradley Margus, Jakob Loven, Ph.D. and Leslie Norwalk.
 Mr. Margus is the chair of our audit committee.
-Our board of directors has determined that each of Mr. Margus and Drs.
-Loven and Parmar is independent within the meaning of Rule 10A-3 under the Exchange Act.
+Our board of directors has determined that each of Mr. Margus, Dr. Loven and Ms. Norwalk is independent within the meaning of Rule 10A-3 under the Exchange Act.
 Our board of directors has determined that Mr. Margus is an "audit committee financial expert" as defined in applicable SEC rules.
 Our board of directors believes that the composition of our audit committee meets the requirements for independence under current Nasdaq and SEC rules and regulations.
 Our audit committee assists our board of directors in its oversight of our accounting and financial reporting process and the audits of our consolidated financial statements.
-The audit committee met eleven times during the year ended December 31, 2018, including telephonic meetings.
+The audit committee met nine times during the year ended December 31, 2019, including telephonic meetings.
 Our audit committee's responsibilities include:

-- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm: - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.
+- appointing, approving the compensation of, and assessing the independence of our registered public accounting firm; - overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from that firm; - reviewing and discussing with management and our independent registered public accounting firm our annual and quarterly financial statements and related disclosures; - monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics; - overseeing our internal audit function; - overseeing our risk assessment and risk management policies; - establishing policies regarding hiring employees from our independent registered public accounting firm and procedures for the receipt and retention of accounting related complaints and concerns; - meeting independently with our internal auditing staff, if any, our independent registered public accounting firm and management; - · reviewing and approving or ratifying any related person transactions; and - preparing the audit committee report required by Securities and Exchange Commission, or SEC, rules.

-All audit services to be provided to us and all non-audit services, other than de minimis non-audit services, to be provided to us by our registered public accounting firm must be approved in advance by our audit committee.
+All audit services to be provided to us and all non-audit services to be provided to us by our registered public accounting firm must be approved in advance by our audit committee.